NuFast-Earth: Efficient Atmospheric, Solar, and Supernova Neutrino Propagation Through the Earth: Astrophysical Neutrinos from the Sun or a Supernova

 \subsection{Galactic Supernova Neutrinos}

 The neutrino signal coming from a galactic supernova will contain a wealth of information about supernova dynamics and neutrino oscillations.
-Depending on the time of day, the signal may well travel through the Earth before detection which will modify the signal somewhat \cite{Lagage:1987xu,Arafune:1987cj,Notzold:1987vc,Minakata:1987fj} and the calculation of that probability will need a high degree of precision due to the importance of such a data set.
-This code can also be used for that by using the solar part but setting the production density much higher to quantify the MSW effect in the supernova and considering the fact that all six flavors are populated in the source.
+Depending on the time of day and location in the sky, the signal may well travel through the Earth before detection which will modify the signal somewhat \cite{Lagage:1987xu,Arafune:1987cj,Notzold:1987vc,Minakata:1987fj} and the calculation of that probability will need a high degree of precision due to the importance of such a dataset.
+This code can also be used for that by using the solar part but setting the production density much higher to quantify the MSW effect in the supernova.
+In addition, unlike for solar neutrinos which are essentially only electron neutrinos, all six flavors (including both neutrinos and antineutrinos) are populated in the source requiring the computation of all oscillation channels.